List of Navarrese royal consorts: Monarchs of Navarre since 1620

 Henry III of Navarre became Henry IV of France and thereafter the crown of Navarre passed to the kings of France.
-In 1620, the Kingdom was merged into France, although the French kings continued to use the title King of Navarre until 1791, and it was revived from 1814 to 1830 during the Restoration.
+In 1620, the Kingdom was merged into France, although the French kings continued to use the title King of Navarre until 1791.
+The title was revived from 1814 to 1830 during the Restoration.
 In Spain (which is the actual country to where most of the territories of historical Navarre belong), the monarch uses the title King of Navarre as part of his more extended titulary.